Bluerberry/dotobot/README.md

 ## Install

-This project is built using python 3.10 and poetry. use `poetry install` to install packages and `poetry run python main.py` to run
+This project uses Python 3.10 and Poetry. use `poetry install` to install packages and `poetry run python main.py` to run